1025cc/CSIT6000L-project/README.md

 g: add friction

-1-6: change the position of the cloth
+(long press)1-6: change the position of the cloth